Aelius Aristides: Life

 In 165 AD, Aristides contracted the so-called Antonine Plague (probably smallpox) that ravaged the Roman Empire.
 He survived, but became less active and renewed his devotion to Asclepius.
 In 171 AD he set about writing the Sacred Tales to record the numerous omens and insights he had received from Asclepius in his dreams over a period of almost thirty years.

 His greatest career success came in 176 AD, when Marcus Aurelius visited Smyrna and Aristides delivered an oration that greatly impressed the emperor.
 His greatest civic success followed in 177 AD when an earthquake destroyed Smyrna; Aristides wrote an appeal to Marcus Aurelius that was so instrumental in securing imperial funds for rebuilding that Philostratus would write, "To say that Aristides founded Smyrna is no mere boastful eulogy but most just and true."
 A bronze statue of Aristides was set up in the marketplace of Smyrna, inscribed, "For his goodness and speeches".

 Aristides spent his last years in seclusion at his country estates in Mysia, dying in 181 AD.
 Living a generation after Aristides, the most famous physician of antiquity, Galen, wrote: "As to them whose souls are naturally strong and whose bodies are weak, I have seen only a few of them.
 One of them was Aristides... [who] belonged to the most prominent rank of orators.
 Thus it happened to him, since he was active in teaching and speaking throughout his life, that his whole body wasted away."

 Works

 Aristides' "many-sided literary output...made him a giant in his own day", and the subsequent popularity of his work—addresses for public and private occasions, polemical essays, declamations on historical themes, and prose hymns to various gods—established him (according to Glen Bowersock) as a "pivotal figure in the transmission of Hellenism".

+Orations

 Unlike many sophists, Aristides disliked speaking extempore.
 According to Philostratus, "Since his natural talent was not in the line of extempore eloquence, he strove after extreme accuracy...he was well endowed with native ability and purified his style of any empty verbosity."
 When he met Marcus Aurelius in Smyrna and the emperor asked him to declaim, Aristides replied: "Propose the theme today and tomorrow come and hear me, for I am one of those who do not vomit their speeches but try to make them perfect."